 Over the years we have simplified our “stuff”.
 This enabled us to box up and move most of our “personal” items into the garage in a couple of hours.
 There were a few pieces of art that we couldn’t replace which we moved into a protected space, one closet and one cabinet that we left personal items with with a sign which said “personal”.
 Otherwise we left all our family gear for our guests to use and enjoy.
 We have found guest generally treated out stuff with respect.
 A few things were broken, much like what would have happened if we were living at home.

 We have experimented with what to leave in the fridge and cupboard.
 I though leaving our complete collection of spices, oils, staples, and maybe some goodies in the fridge would be appreciated.
 Jackie suggested just the bare basics would be better.
 I have come to believe Jackie was right, that a much more curated and “fresh” set of supplies is preferred with the fridge being sparkling clean on the inside.

 When people are staying in your place, everything that has ever been an issue for you, even if it happens only once every six months will happen to your guest within the first few days.
 It’s likely a few new things will happen that have never occurred in the past or you never noticed.
 It’s critical to have someone who is local, available, and can help care for your guests.
 Quick and friendly response is often more important than immediate resolution.
 Many of the issues were very simple.
-I expect that if people was in their own home they would have figured things out themselves and not asked for help.
+I expect that if people were in their own home they would have figured things out themselves and not asked for help.